Prag8855/aab/content/guides/german-health-insurance.md

     You can choose a specific doctor, or a specific kind of treatment.
 For example, you can get innovative therapy or medication that is not yet covered by public health insurance.[^73] It can cover better dental implants, a better wheelchair, or a better hospital room.
 - **You plan to leave Germany in a few years**
     You can get short-term private health insurance.
 It's up to 50% cheaper, because there is no old age provision.[^74]
+- **You can't choose public health insurance**
+    If you are a freelancer or a student from a non-[EU](/glossary/European%20Union) country, public health insurers might reject you.
+Private health insurance might be your only option.

 Private health insurance is **a risky decision**.
 If you are not happy, it's really hard to switch to public health insurance.
 Never choose private health insurance yourself.
 Always [ask a broker](#insurance-brokers) to help you choose.